 Ask your child’s pediatrician if your baby is able to sleep through the night without feeding.
 If so, consider weaning him from them.

 He might be struggling to finish his daytime bottles when he’s also eating so much at night.
 After all, you and I don’t eat throughout the night, and instead take our calories during the day.
 At some point, so can your baby.

 Help him drop nighttime feedings to encourage him to take in his calories during the day.
 Here’s a quick summary of how to do that:

 - Record when your baby typically wakes up for the night.
 For instance, he might wake at 11pm and 3am.

 - Give extra milk the next day.
-Increase the amount of milk he gets by the same amount you had reduced.
+Then, increase the amount of milk he gets by the same amount you had reduced the night before.
 If he had two bottles reduced by half an ounce each, add half an ounce to two of his bottles the next day.

 - Continue to repeat every night, reducing the milk by half an ounce each night until it’s so little you don’t need to bother waking him up.